FAQ – Parents

 How does staff supervise the use of English?

 At registration, each camper must sign the code of ethics in which she agrees to make an effort to always speak English.
 Our counsellors are also trained in positive reinforcement and constructive feedback and know how to motivate kids to express themselves in the other tongue.

-We offer sports activities: horseback riding, volleyball, soccer, badminton, archery, swimming, aerobics, etc. We offer cultural activities: music, arts and crafts, dancing, etc. We also offer farm activities where kids learn to take care of animals and become a real farmer!
-There are ponies, chickens, ducks, rabbits, goats, etc. As for nautical activities, we offer bathing, canoeing, rafting and much more!
+We offer sports activities: horseback riding, volleyball, soccer, badminton, archery, swimming, aerobics, etc. We offer cultural activities: music, arts and crafts, dancing, etc. As for nautical activities, we offer bathing, canoeing, rafting and much more!